Understanding the householder solar panel consumer: A Markovian model and its societal implications

-Said differently, the state $I$ is not renovated rapidly enough. \item[(III)] The parameter $w_{\text{irr}}$, kept constant at the value of 0.15 during the calibration procedure, influences, by construction, only the economic utility.
-In particular, when $w_{\textit{irr}}$ is a third of the calibrated value, our agents are neither \textit{homo economicus} nor bounded rational (see the discussion at the end of Section \ref{sec:MarkovianModels}, where the same effect is obtained by setting $N_{G}(X_t)=N$), and they perceive a higher economic utility, thus obtaining a similar effect to an increase of $w_{\text{ec}}$; see item (I).
-On the other hand, an increase of $w_{\text{irr}}$ by 33$\%$ reflects that our agents may end up trapped in a procrastination loop due to the inter-temporal structure of the green choice.
-Therefore, the cumulative (normalized) number of adopters is still growing but slowing down. \item[(IV)] Finally, if the number of initial ``Informed'' or ``Planner" agents increases, then a positive feedback loop is triggered and, as a consequence, also the number of ``Green'' increases, although at a different rate.
-More specifically, in our formulation, we assume that as the number of ``Green'' starts to increase, our agents are subject to an increasingly stronger incentive to invest in a PV system because of the presence of the term $\frac{N_G(X_t)}{N}$ in both the economic utility and its projected version; see Figure \ref{fig:npvs}.
-Notice, however, that if the fraction of agents who have adopted the PV system is not sufficiently large, roughly half of the total number, no transition from $I$ to $PL$ occurs. \end{itemize}
+Said differently, the state $I$ is not renovated rapidly enough. \item[(III)] The parameter $w_{\text{irr}}$ influences, by construction, only the economic utility.
+In particular, when $w_{\textit{irr}}$ is one-sixth of the calibrated value, our agents are neither \textit{homo economicus} nor bounded rational (see the discussion at the end of Section \ref{sec:MarkovianModels}, where the same effect is obtained by setting $N_{G}(X_t)=N$), and they perceive a higher economic utility, thus obtaining a similar effect to an increase of $w_{\text{ec}}$; see item (I).
+On the other hand, an increase of $w_{\text{irr}}$ reflects that our agents may end up trapped in a procrastination loop due to the inter-temporal structure of the green choice.
+Therefore, the cumulative (normalized) number of adopters is still growing but slowing down. \end{itemize}